dsolstad/VLAN-Tools/README.md

 # VLAN-Tools

-A collection of scripts that can be useful when doing network assessments of multiple VLANs.
+A collection of scripts that can be useful when doing network assessments with nmap and multiple VLANs.

 In order for vlancon.py to work, you need to have a connection to a trunk port of a switch.
 I recommend getting an Ethernet to USB dongle to have a seperate interface just for this.